RishapBorkar/Quiz/README.md

-This project is best visible on a screen device having a width of less than 477 pixels.
+This project is best visible on a screen device having a width of less than 477 pixels or when the browser window zoom is adjusted to 25%.

 Prerequisites: